QuantEcon/lecture-python.myst/lectures/navy_captain.md

 plt.show()
 ```

-## Was the Navy Captain’s hunch correct?
+## Was the Navy Captain’s Hunch Correct?

 We now compare average (i.e., frequentist) losses obtained by the
 frequentist and Bayesian decision rules.